girobusan/latid/README.md

 ## How to start

-You have better to download latest release and unsip it, or build latid from repo.
+You have better to download latest release and unzip it, or build latid from repo.
 It's strongly NOT recommended, but you can:

     git clone git@github.com:girobusan/latid.git